TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 I’ve seen some good qualities making rounds on the internet regarding individuals with ADHD, and it is actually quite refreshing to see.
 ADHD is **not fun**, but, it does not have to be the end of one’s life - nor a purely negative experience.

 For my employers out there, please do not worry.
 Individuals with ADHD can bring lots of colorful ideas and innovations to the workplace.
 Since we think differently, we bring new perspectives to the workplace and often are not afraid to approach things from a different angle.
 For example, since I have a disability of my own, I frequently think about other’s with disabilities when it comes to creating websites.
 My biggest goal is to make all my projects accessible, and aid my job in making their projects accessible for those with disabilities as well.
-I had discovered that many websites actually lack accessibleness on their websites when it comes to functionality and design - so I took up studying Web Accessibility as a side hobby.
+I had discovered that many websites and applications lack accessibleness when it comes to functionality and design - so I took up studying Web Accessibility as part of my internship and have been interested in developing advanced software in the future that will aid those with disabilities.

 But that is just one personal example that I am proud of myself for.